Some studies show that having diabetes

-Just trying to cope with and properly manage a chronic disease like diabetes and its complications can feel overwhelming.
-If you feel depressed and your sadness isn't relieved within a few days, you may be suffering from depression.
-Keep the following symptoms of depression in mind when speaking with your doctor:
+Just trying to cope with and properly manage a chronic disease like diabetes can feel overwhelming for some.
+If you feel depressed and your sadness isn’t relieved within a few weeks, you may be experiencing depression.

 - no longer finding pleasure in activities that you once enjoyed